 #3 Supports a healthy heart

-In addition to cardiovascular disease, gyokuro is also thought to lower cholesterol and blood pressure.
+In addition to cardiovascular disease, gyokuro and green tea are also thought to lower cholesterol and blood pressure.
 Green tea appears to block the absorption of low-density lipoprotein (LDL) cholesterol, which is often referred to as “bad cholesterol”.
 As long as you are drinking the green tea unsweetened, it can also improve blood sugar.

 #4 Keeps your skin looking clear and youthful